pythonindia/inpycon2024/src/exhibitor-guide.md

   - Maintain a professional presence in all demonstrations.
   - Ensure noise levels are kept to a minimum to avoid disturbing others.
 - **Access Control:**
     - No outsiders without a conference pass are allowed inside the premises.
-If you need to bring extra people for logistics support, please contact the sponsorship workgroup or your point of contact (POC).
-Extra people may need to have a conference pass.
     - Anyone without a valid ticket by the time of the opening address will be required to leave the premises.**

 - **Aisle Space:** Do not place items such as extra monitors or tables outside the booth that may obstruct hallways.